braboj/tutorial-git/02-Concepts/(tut-git-02-03)-objects-concept.md

 ![Git Objects](../Assets/images/git-object-model.png)

-Objects are data containers having a unique 40 digits long identification code.
+Git is a system which allows file revisions to be addressed by unique identifiers.
+The revisions are stored using objects.
+The objects are data containers having a unique 40 digits long identification code.
 A hash function is used to generate the code.
 Hash functions have the special property to transform data sets of any size to data sets of a fixed size.
 In the example below the value **db79ba36b521373fcfaff3c2e422326a59fe26f6** is also the identification code for the commit object.

 ```shell
 $ git log -1